Friday, December 26, 2025

 I have watched God answer those fervent prayers one after another over the past three years, and it humbles me to know end.
 To know that God loves us so much that He hears our cries and commands His angels to take charge over us so that we are guarded in all our ways, gives me the confidence I need to fight for my family.
 Many times, it is not only what we do in the natural but what we call down in the supernatural through prayer that makes the difference.
 God can ‘do immeasurably more than all we ask or imagine, according to His power that is at work within us’ (Ephesians 3:20).

-My current season of life as a grandmother and mother of adult children, I see battles my children’s generation face as parents that I did not even fathom when I was their age.
+In my current season of life as a grandmother and mother of adult children, I see battles my children’s generation face as parents that I did not even fathom when I was their age.
 They are on a whole other battle ground for their children.
-I hear from other grandmothers their concerns over their grandchildren and what they are going through, and my heart feels for our youth.
+I hear from other grandmothers their concerns about their grandchildren and what they are going through, and my heart feels for our youth.
 They are struggling with depression, anxiety, anger, drug addictions, rebellion and so much more, but GOD is GREATER than ALL of these!
 We as grandparents, parents, aunts, uncles, and leaders of our youth must equip ourselves with the full Armor of God!
-We must stand firm with the belt of truth buckled around our waist, with the breastplate of righteousness in place, and our feet fitted with the readiness that comes from the gospel of peace.
+We must "stand firm with the belt of truth buckled around our waist, with the breastplate of righteousness in place, and our feet fitted with the readiness that comes from the gospel of peace.
 Take up the shield of faith, with which we can extinguish all the flaming arrows of the evil one.
-Take the helmet of salvation and the sword of the Spirit, which is the word of God and PRAY in the Spirit on all occasions with all kinds of prayers and requests (Ephesians 6:14-18).
+Take the helmet of salvation and the sword of the Spirit, which is the Word of God and PRAY in the Spirit on all occasions with all kinds of prayers and requests."
+(Ephesians 6:14-18).

-I encourage my children over and over, pray for your kids, cover them under the blood of Jesus, anoint the doors and windows of their rooms, where they sleep, anything they touch.
-I encourage them to pray for wisdom and discernment so that they know from the Holy Spirit what to say and how to say it and what to do and how to do it.
+I encourage my children repeatedly, pray for your kids, cover them under the blood of Jesus, anoint the doors and windows of their rooms, where they sleep, anything they touch.
+I encourage them to pray for wisdom and discernment so that they know from the Holy Spirit what to say to their children and how to say it and what to do and how to do it.
 I encourage anyone readying this today to speak the word of God over your children, in the book of Isaiah God said His word does not return empty, “so is my word that goes out from my mouth: It will not return to me empty but will accomplish what I desire and achieve the purpose for which I sent it.”
 (Isaiah 55:11).
 If you do not know where to start, purchase Fervent, the book I mentioned in the first paragraph.
-I have also provided a prayer below if you need one now.
+I have provided a prayer below if you need one now.

 Father God,

 Sons/daughters are a heritage from the Lord, children a reward from Him.
 Like arrows in the hands of a warrior are sons/daughters born in one’s youth.
-Lord, I thank You for (insert child’s name) and the blessing he/she have been to our family.
+Lord, I thank You for (insert child’s name) and the blessing he/she has been to our family.
 Father God, I ask you to forgive me for not always being the parent (child’s name) needed.
 Guide me with Your wisdom so that I may be a good steward over the life you have entrusted to me.
 I cover (child’s name) under the blood of Jesus, because I know that he/she who dwells in the shelter of the Most High will rest in the shadow of the Almighty. (child’s name) will say of the Lord, “He is my refuge and my fortress, my God, in whom I trust.”

 Surely, You will save him/her from the fowlers snare and from the deadly pestilence.
 You will cover him/her with your feathers, and under Your wings he/she will find refuge; Your faithfulness will be his/her shield and rampart. (child’s name) will not fear the terror of night, nor the arrow that flies by day, nor the pestilence that stalks in the darkness, nor the plague that destroys at midday.

 A thousand may fall at his/her side, ten thousand at his/her right hand, but it will not come near him/her. (child’s name) will only observe with his/her eyes and see the punishment of the wicked. (child’s name) will make the Most High his/her dwelling, the Lord his/her refuge, no disaster will come near them.
-For God will command His angels concerning (child’s name) to guard him/her in all their ways; they will lift him/her up in their hands, so that he/she will not strike their foot against a stone.
+For God will command His angels concerning (child’s name) to guard him/her in all his/her ways; they will lift him/her up in their hands, so that he/she will not strike his/her foot against a stone.
 He/She will tread upon the lion and the cobra; he/she will trample the great lion and the serpent.
-“Because (child’s name) loves me,” says the Lord, “I will rescue him/her; I will protect him/her, for he/she acknowledge my name.
+“Because (child’s name) loves me,” says the Lord, “I will rescue him/her; I will protect him/her, for he/she acknowledges my name.
 He/She will call upon me, and I will answer him/her; I will be with him/her in trouble, I will deliver him/her and honor him/her.
 With long life I will satisfy him/her and show him/her my salvation. (child’s name) will be taught by the Lord and great will be his/her peace.
 No weapon forged against him/her shall prevail. (child’s name), you have been called to this place for such a time as this to be a light to this generation and many more to come!
 In Jesus name!
 Amen!

 Scriptures referenced in prayer: Psalm 127: 3-4, Psalm 91, Isaiah 54:13, 17, Esther 4:14